zhengjie69/PCL-filter-and-smooth/README.md

 # PCL-filter-and-smooth

-<h2>Making use of Package Point Cloud Library with existing tutorial codes to make an executable.</h2>
+Making use of Package Point Cloud Library with existing tutorial codes to make an executable.

 <h2>Allows user to choose their PCD file to do these actions:</h2>